mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/single-select-data-type.md

 ## Expected Outcome
 Users should be able to use single select fields as described in "Feature Description"

+## Application Tips
+- Demonstrate proficiency with the required skills.
+- Present a preliminary API spec.
+- Present a preliminary UX design document.
+- Demonstrate an understanding of the Mathesar frontend codebase.

 ## Resources
 Other tools like Airtable, Baserow, and NocoDB have single select fields.
 Please explore their UX.